-Be aware, in the spring/summer months (our peak season), units get pre-leased quickly and unit availability changes quickly.
-Our agents will not be able to tell you if someone has submitted an application before yours for the same unit since this changes often.
+During our peak season (spring and summer months) our units get pre-leased extremely quickly and unit availability changes minute by minute.
+Our agents will not be able to tell you if someone has submitted an application before yours for the same unit.
 By following the steps below, you can help speed the process of your application.

-1. Submit the application fee of $45 per applicant and $25 per cosigner if applying online.
+- Submit the application fee of $45 per applicant and $25 per cosigner if applying online.
 If applying in the office, the application fee is $50.
 All persons 18 years of age or older must submit an application and pay the fee.
 Payment may be made via our website when applying on-line.
 Our office only accepts personal checks, money orders, or cashier’s checks.
-Credit/debit cards are not accepted in our office.
+Credit/Debit Cards/Cash are not accepted in our office.
+Any returned checks will be assessed a $35 service fee.

 - Missing cosigner form.